jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         by natural teeth, stumps or dental implants, they are all anchored and retained by the support periodontal tissues; by the bone tissue and gum mainly.
-If there is not good hygiene, they could become infected, inflamed, reabsorb the alveolar bone, loosen and fall the pillars; to finally lose the dental prosthesis prematurely.</p>\n"
+If there is not good hygiene, they could become infected, inflamed, reabsorb the alveolar bone, loosen and fall the pillars; to finally, lose the dental prosthesis prematurely.</p>\n"
     - question: How long does it take to make a dental prosthesis?
       answer: "<p>It depends a lot on the case and type of rehabilitation.
 The lapses